JabbyAlicante/TriStrike/README.md

 # TriStrike
 Tristrike is a real-time bingo-inspired gambling game built with Express, Vanilla JavaScript, and WebSockets.
+It follows a Single Page Application (SPA) structure, where components dynamically update without requiring a full page reload.
 Players place bets on a combination of three numbers and try to match the winning result.
 The game features a countdown timer, real-time balance updates, and a virtual betting system.
 ## Features
 - Real-Time Gameplay using Websockets
 - 59-second countdown per game round